 Sadly, we may have Abbott around for a while as an ugly and laughable cartoon character that amuses the voters.
 For political tragics though, so long as he leers from the backbench, he will be an object of merciless ridicule.

-This article was originally published on The Political Sword.
+This article was originally published on The Political Sword

 For Facebook users, The Political Sword has a Facebook page:

 Putting politicians and commentators to the verbal sword

 You’ll like it even more knowing that your donation will help us to keep up the good fight.

 Chuck in a few bucks and see just how far it goes!